OJM (band): History

-OJM played gigs with well-known band and artists as MC5, Iggy And The Stooges, The Datsuns, Motorpsycho, Brant Bjork, Lords Of Altamont, Gorilla, Fu Manchu, Marlene Kuntz, Hardcore Superstar, Nebula, Josiah, The Fleshtones.
+OJM played gigs with well-known bands and artists like MC5, Iggy And The Stooges, The Datsuns, Motorpsycho, Brant Bjork, Lords Of Altamont, Gorilla, Fu Manchu, Marlene Kuntz, Hardcore Superstar, Nebula, Josiah, and The Fleshtones.

-After the release of The Light Album OJM's formation changed.
+After the release of The Light Album, OJM's formation changed.
 Matt Bordin and Frank Puglie gave way to Andrew Pozzy (bass guitar) and Alex Germany (electric guitar).

-In summer 2005 the band recorded a single with the Californian artist Brant Bjork and the LP was released in 2006 by Go Down Records.
+In summer 2005, the band recorded a single with the Californian artist Brant Bjork, and the LP was released in 2006 by Go Down Records.

-March 2006 signed the beginning of an important collaboration for the band: Michael Davis from MC5 became the producer of their third full-length album Under The Thunder, released in November 2006 by Go Down Records.
+March 2006 signed the beginning of an important collaboration for the band; Michael Davis from MC5 became the producer of their third full-length album Under The Thunder, which was released in November 2006 by Go Down Records.

 Straight after this release the band started an intense live activity in Italy and Europe.

-Live In France is OJM's first live album, initially distributed for free through the web and then printed in 500 copies in LP format.
+Live In France is OJM's first live album was initially distributed for free through the web, and was then printed in 500 copies in LP format.

 Go Down Records released it in April 2008.

-In December 2008 the band played in a tour called OJM & Eeviac Rock Show: the live performance of the band was combined with video projections created by Eeviac.
+In December 2008, the band played in a tour called OJM & Eeviac Rock Show.
+The live performance of the band was combined with video projections created by Eeviac.

-In 2009 the formation changed again: guitar player Alex Germany left and Andrew Pozzy took his place.
-In addition, Stefano Pasky joined the band as electric bass, electronic organ and piano bass player.
+In 2009, the formation changed again; guitar player Alex Germany left and Andrew Pozzy took his place.
+In addition, Stefano Pasky joined the band as the electric bass, electronic organ and piano bass player.

 Volcano is the name of their fourth full-length album, realized and recorded with the new band formation.
 It was released in September 2010 by Go Down Records.

 The album was produced by Dave Catching (Eagles of Death Metal, Queens Of The Stone Age).

 After the album's release, the band began a live activity in Italy and Europe.